amrofi/tstools/README.md

 ```
 ## 3. acum_p

-Given a tibble (or data frame) with variables in percentage the function creates a tibble with the variables in accumulated percentage.
+Given a numeric vector in percentage the function computes the accumulated percentage in n periods.

 ### Usage